 As foreign as it may sound to the ears of those of us who have grown up being stifled by the traditions of men and unbiblical clergy/laity distinctions, each of us do need to be able to touch reality in a gathering.
 To put it as bluntly as I can, for the sake of the millions of hurting people that “attend services” without finding “power from on High,” and for the millions who never will attend services for the same reason, we cannot be slaves any longer to religious exercises.
 God never intended to meet our needs by pushing them into a counseling office, or by sanctioning an “after-service restaurant evaluation session.”
 Very often He intends to meet our needs through His Church, His “treasure in earthen vessels,” His Priesthood “competent to counsel and train one another,” that “the gates of hell cannot prevail against.”

 It is a responsibility as a Priest of the Most High God to participate as God directs, in harmony, as far as is possible, with the leadership and the moment.
 In a difficult situation (and some will come up when the stage is removed and replaced with Truth and Life), God may call anyone to ask: “Does anybody have an idea of what might be causing the awkwardness here?
+Does anybody have an idea of what God may want to do next here?
 It seems that something’s out of bounds.”
 Let’s all get off the showboat and talk honestly when we’re together — about the reality of our lives.